olinjs/olinjs/classes/class3/README.md

   "other class 3"]
 });
 ```
 The second parameter that we are passing to the `render` function is the *context* for the template.
-That means that the word `classes` in the handlebars file is looking for a array named `classes` and it will create a new list item for *each* of the elements in the array.
+That means that the word `classes` in the handlebars file is looking for an array named `classes` and it will create a new list item for *each* of the elements in the array.
 There's plenty more power in templates and we'll see them shortly.

 ## MongoDB